hasura/graphql-engine/docs/graphql/manual/migrations/reference/metadata-format.rst

       scalars: []

-In above example the url is specified directly to handler field
+In the above example, the URL is specified directly to handler field

 ..  code-block::  yaml